This article is written based on the lecture MATH532 by Prof. Hwang at POSTECH.

 What is Gradient Descent Algorithm

-In machine learning, we usually have to find a way to minimize a traget function (e.g. MSE).
-How can we find the minimum of the target function if it is too dizzy to find the minimum?
-Think about the basic calculus which you learned in your freshman.
-There was a notion called β€œGradient,” which points the dirction of the steepest slope.
-Its magnitude also means the rate of increase or decrease of the function in the direction.
-Therefore, gradient is very of use to find minimum or maximum valu in that it points where we have to go to find our destination.
-Of course, we have to follow the direction where gradient points.
+In machine learning, we usually have to find a way to minimize a target function (e.g. MSE).
+How can we find the minimum of the target function if it is too complex to find analytically?
+Think about the basic calculus you learned in your freshman year.
+There was a notion called “Gradient,” which points in the direction of the steepest slope.
+Its magnitude also means the rate of increase or decrease of the function in that direction.
+Therefore, the gradient is very useful for finding minimum or maximum values in that it points where we need to go to find our destination.
+Of course, we have to follow the opposite direction of where the gradient points.
 This can be written as

 Limitations